marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-debugging-your-program-or-gnu-fortran.rst

   By default, a summary for all exceptions but :samp:`inexact` is shown.

-.. index:: fno-backtrace

-.. index:: backtrace

-.. index:: trace
+.. index:: fno-backtrace, backtrace, trace

 .. option:: -fno-backtrace